BlogRenting in Colombia

 Altitude and derived climate

 Each listing shows the altitude in meters above sea level and, next to it, the corresponding climate label.
-The climate filter in the search lets the buyer choose: "I want temperate farms" and exactly those are filtered.
+The climate filter in the search allows the buyer to choose: "I want temperate farms" and exactly those are filtered.
 No need to guess from coordinates or search on a separate satellite map.

-Water, road access, electricity and internet
+Water, road access, electricity, and internet

 Title type — the question nobody asks until it matters